 Public equity securities and fixed-income securities, which include stocks and bonds that are listed on national securities exchanges, quoted on the NASDAQ or on the over-the-counter market, are valued at the last reported sale price, or in the absence of a recorded sale, at the most recent bid price at the reporting date.
 These securities include U.S. and foreign government debt and corporate bonds.
-The Foundation's and the Trust's investments in corporate and government bonds are exposed to issuer credit risk until these bonds are sold or mature.
+The Foundation and the Trust's investments in corporate and government bonds are exposed to issuer credit risk until these bonds are sold or mature.
 Futures, forwards, and options, which are traded on exchanges, are valued at the last reported sale price or at the most recent bid price if they are traded over-the-counter market.

-The Trust is invested in Kellogg Company common stock and held 54,331,838 and 56,731,838 shares as of August 31, 2023 and 2022, respectively.
-The Foundation and the Trust are potentially subject to market risk, resulting from its concentration in Kellogg Company common stock.
-Additional disclosures provided in Note 12 - Subsequent Events.
+The Trust is invested in Kellanova and W. K. Kellogg Co common stock, formerly Kellogg Company prior to the October 2023 stock spin-off.
+The Trust held 50,597,438 shares of Kellanova common stock and 13,505,159 shares of W. K. Kellogg Co common stock as of August 31, 2024.
+The Trust held 54,331,838 shares of Kellogg Company common stock as of August 31, 2023.
+The Foundation and the Trust are potentially subject to market risk, resulting from its concentration in Kellanova common stock.